johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 Stripping the superclass `send()` method to the bone, what it's doing is:
 1. Sharing an existing `connection` (we are responsible for implementing `connect()` &#8212; we'll get to that), or obtaining a new one.
-2. Creating the Observable that contains our *STRPTR* (which &#8212; so the framework knows where to look &#8212; we'll build inside a concrete implementation of `publish()`).
+2. Creating the Observable that contains our *STRPTR* (which &#8212; because the framework expects it here &#8212; we build inside a concrete implementation of `publish()`).
 If you look inside [`ClientProxy#createObserver`](https://github.com/nestjs/nest/blob/master/packages/microservices/client/client-proxy.ts#L82), you'll see it's **very similar** to the [observer creation code](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/part4/nestjs-faye-transporter/src/requestor/clients/faye-client.ts#L34) we built in the last chapter, which should make you feel comfortable with what it's doing.
 In a nutshell, we're abstracting that same STRPTR pattern we used up one level (one order higher in our higher order programming stack) so that we can introduce a mechanism to associate individual handler instances with their correlation ids

 #### The `ClientFaye#publish()` Method